Alex-Guha/WakeOnJoin/README.md

 ## Todo

-- [ ] Find a way to check if the user is using the pc and do not put it to sleep if so
+- [x] Find a way to check if the user is using the pc and do not put it to sleep if so
+- [ ] Separate out the `tmux` commands into the yaml for increased user control
 - [ ] Piggyback off Velocity error messages to tell players that:
-	- [x] ~~Another server is already running when they try to join one, if ONE_SERVER_AT_A_TIME is set~~ See Velocity Advice section
+	- [ ] Another server is already running when they try to join one, if ONE_SERVER_AT_A_TIME is set
 	- [ ] Server is starting/failed to start
 	- [ ] Computer is turning on/failed to turn on